 How much might a self-funder pay in care home fees?

-Then take into account that the average length of time that older people stay in a care home is a little over two-and-a-half years and the potential bill for funding for care in old age could be as much as a daunting £116,000.
+Then take into account that the average length of time that older people stay in a care home is about two years, and the potential bill for funding for care in old age in a nursing home averages at a daunting £87,500.

 Local authority-funded care

-However, less than half of people in a care home (an estimated 44%) are fully self-funded, so don’t assume that your relative will be paying all his or her own fees.
+However, fewer than half of people in a care home (an estimated 41%) are fully self-funded, so don’t assume that your relative will be paying all of their own fees.
 We explain when local authorities pay the fees for a care home and when the NHS might step in in Paying for care.

 See also Getting local authority funding for a care home where we explain the steps you need to take to get a financial assessment, the thresholds that are applied for local authority funding, and how capital and income are assessed.